 Avoiding the vulnerability or mitigating its effect

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Use mechanisms of the language or system to determine that aborted threads or threads directed to terminate have successfully terminated;

+NOTE These mechanisms may include direct communication, runtime-level checks, explicit dependency relationships, or progress counters in shared communication code to verify progress.

 — Provide mechanisms to detect and/or recover from failed termination;